Harvey Barnes: Return to Leicester City

 On 11 January 2019, Barnes was recalled by Leicester with immediate effect.
 He scored his first goal for Leicester on 20 April in a 2–2 draw with West Ham United.
 In June he signed a new five-year contract.

 On 24 August 2019, Barnes scored a half-volley against Sheffield United to give Leicester City their first win of the 2019–20 season.
 The goal was later voted as Premier League Goal of the Month and Leicester City's Goal of the Season.
 He ended his first full season as a first team player with six goals and eight assists and was named the club's Young Player of the Season.

 Barnes' form on the left wing helped Leicester to achieve consecutive fifth-place finishes in both the 2019–20 and 2020–21 Premier League seasons.
 However, an injury sustained in a 3–1 loss to Arsenal on 28 February 2021 prevented him from appearing in the later rounds of the 2020–21 FA Cup, which Leicester won by beating Chelsea 1–0 at Wembley Stadium in the final on 15 May.

 On 19 August 2021, Barnes signed a new four-year contract at Leicester City, keeping him at the club until 2025.
 He also changed his squad number from 15 to 7.

 He started the 2021–22 season by playing 78 minutes in Leicester's 1–0 win over Manchester City in the 2021 FA Community Shield.

 During the 2022–23 season, Barnes scored 13 goals in 34 Premier League appearances.
 Despite his strong personal performance, Leicester were relegated to the Championship.

 Newcastle United

 On 23 July 2023, Barnes signed for Premier League club Newcastle United on a five-year contract for an undisclosed fee, believed to be in the region of £38 million.
 On 12 August, he recorded his first goal and assist on his debut in a 5–1 win over Aston Villa at St James' Park.
 On 24 September, Barnes was substituted in the 12th minute of an 8–0 win over Sheffield United at Bramall Lane with an injury which kept him out of the Newcastle first team until 3 February 2024, when he appeared as a substitute in a 4–4 draw with Luton Town, scoring the team's equalising goal.

 On 16 March 2025, Barnes played for Newcastle in their victory in the 2025 EFL Cup final, making him part of the first Newcastle side to win a domestic trophy in 70 years.
+On 7 January 2026, Barnes scored the latest winning goal in Premier League history (101 minutes and 48 seconds) to secure a 4–3 victory over Leeds United.
+Later that year, on 27 July, he signed a new long-term contract with the club.